yoren/gravityflow/readme.txt

 - Updated to only add workflow notification events if a step has been configured for the form.
 - Updated choices for the notification events setting to be translatable.
 - Updated the list of steps in the 'Send to Step' section of the admin actions to display only active steps.
+- Updated the styles of the front-end entry detail page when the workflow info and step status are hidden.

 - Fixed an issue which caused all the Zapier feeds for a form to be processed on the Zapier step.
 Requires Zapier 1.8.3.
 - Fixed an issue with feed conditional logic evaluation for the Zapier step.